11 Top-Rated Caverns in Texas

 The Civilian Conservation Corps developed the cavern and encompassing state park in the 1930s.
 The cavern's history spans further back to the mid-1800s when Anglo settlers first utilized the underground space.

-Visitors can learn more about the cave and surrounding Backbone Region of the park via a guided tour or surface hiking trails.
+Visitors learn more about the cave and surrounding Backbone Region of the park via a guided tour or surface hiking trails.
 The standard 90-minute walking tour of the cavern features lighted passageways and narration about the geology and history of the cave.
-Tour members are required to navigate 52 stone steps to access the cavern.
+During this tour, you will be required to navigate 52 stone steps to access the cavern.

-Longhorn Caverns State Park is day-use only, and camping is available at the nearby Inks Lake State Park.
+Longhorn Caverns State Park is day-use only.
+Camping is available at the nearby Inks Lake State Park, which is one of the best places to camp in Texas.

 Address: 6211 Park Road 4 S, Burnet, Texas